kyungjae-lee/engineers-notebook/real-time-operating-systems/tasks.md

   > In the program's stack memory, each task's stack space will be setup according to the `usStackDepth`.
 Note that this is not in bytes but in **WORD**s (`push` or `pop` unit).
   >
   > * If the stack is 16-bit wide and `usStackDepth` is 100, then 200 bytes will be allocated use as the task's stack.
+Also, the basic unit of push/pop operation will be 16-bit.
   >
   > * If the stack is 32-bit wide and `usStackDepth` is 100, then 400 bytes will be allocated use as the task's stack.
+Also, the basic unit of push/pop operation will be 32-bit.
   >
-  >   e.g., STM32F407 micro controller
+  >   e.g., STM32F407 microcontroller
   >
   > [!]
 Note: **Word** is a maximum size of a data which can be accessed (load/store) by the processor in a single clock cycle using a single instruction.
 Processor design also offers native support (register width, bus width) to load/store word-sized data.
 Word size could be 8bit/16bit/32bit or more, depending upon the processor design.
   >
   > For ARM Cortex-M based microcontrollers, word size is 32-bit.
   >
   > [!]
 Note: `BaseType_t` is defined to be the most efficient, natural type for the architecture. e.g., On a 32-bit architecture `BaseType_t` will be defined to be a 32-bit type.
+See [https://freertos.org/FreeRTOS-Coding-Standard-and-Style-Guide.html](https://freertos.org/FreeRTOS-Coding-Standard-and-Style-Guide.html).
   >
   > In earlier versions of FreeRTOS,
   >